JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

 4. Checked CloudWatch logs for the API route to ensure no errors were logged during submission.

 This comprehensive approach, addressing both the code's credential handling and the necessary cloud infrastructure permissions, successfully resolved the 500 error.

+## Next Steps & Verification

+1.  **Redeploy Amplify App:** Trigger a new build and deployment with the simplified item code.
+2.  **Test Form Submission:** After deployment completes, submit a test form on the live site.
+3.  **Verify Outcome:**
+    - Check for a 200 OK response from the API.
+    - If successful, uncomment fields one by one to find the problematic one.
+    - If it still fails, the issue is likely network/environment related.
+    - Confirm the item appears in the DynamoDB table (with only id, createdAt, status if successful).
+    - If errors persist, re-examine CloudWatch logs or add further logging.